Pontine stroke, also known as pons stroke, is a type of brain stem stroke that often creates chronic side effects.

 Side Effects of Pontine Stroke

-When the pons becomes damaged by stroke, it can cause different side effects, such as:
+When the pons becomes damaged by stroke, it can cause the following side effects:

 - Impaired breathing (and required life support)